Rockie156/PeerMentorHackathonEvent/puzzle.md

 ---
 We've found some alien DNA!

-Help us convert translate their genetic code into amino acids.
+Help us convert their genetic code into amino acids.

 The aliens appear to have two key differences: